sahanHe/integration-ballerina/sfdc-new-contact-to-twilio-sms/Readme.md

-Use template (Salesforce New Contact to Twilio SMS) to send a Twilio SMS for every new Salesforce Contact.
+Example to send a Twilio SMS for every new Salesforce Contact.

 ## Use case
 A customer can use Twilio to send internal notifications to a specific person based on the new contact information in